 - Wrap in cling film and leave in the fridge to chill

-- Add the chopped mushrooms and fry for another 2 minutes
+- Add the diced mushrooms and continue to stir-fry for another 2 to 3 minutes until the mushrooms are starting to soften.2 cups mushrooms

 Notes